mskian/cricket-api/README.md

 git clone https://github.com/mskian/cricket-api.git
 ```

-- install the API Separately on your server
+- Install the API Separately on your server
 - Download or clone the script in `/var/www/`
 - Server Root Directory Pointed to script folder (Different on Some Hostings and server)